 6. Make sure your family see you play at least once

 With tournaments taking place all around the world, it’s not always easy for your closest friends and family to make it to an event to see you play.
 And if you have kids in school and aging parents – that makes it even more difficult.
 So come hell or high water, make it your resolution to let your family see you play and when they can’t make it to an event – that shouldn’t stop you.
 Remember, come hell or high water, you take your event to them.
-If it means playing volleyball at the Christmas table so be it.
 And come to think of it, why should they only see you play once?
 That’s not enough to truly appreciate what you do.
 You should take your volleyball and kit with you whenever you are to see your family.
 Turn every visit into a beach volleyball extravaganza.
 Because, why not?

 7. Try something new at every tournament

 What would a New Year’s resolutions list be without adding ‘trying something new’ into the mix?
 YOLO.
 Remember if you want a resolution that you can stick to, it’s gotta be realistic.
 That being said, make a point of trying something new at every single beach volleyball tournament you attend.
 Whether it be that move that you’ve been practicing that not even your teammate knows about, a standup comedy routine in an interview or partying the night before a big game as long as it’s something new.